Skip to content

 Why Deals Don’t Die from One Mistake

-Credibility half-life is the rate at which a buyer’s trust in a vendor decays as inconsistencies accumulate across touchpoints.
-Unlike radioactive half-life - which is predictable - credibility half-life accelerates: each additional inconsistency reduces trust faster than the one before it, because the buyer’s brain shifts from evaluating individual claims to pattern-matching for unreliability.
+Credibility half-life is the rate at which a buyer’s trust in a vendor decays as inconsistencies accumulate across touchpoints. radioactive half-life (which is predictable), credibility half-life accelerates.
+Each additional inconsistency reduces trust faster than the last.

 Here’s something I’ve noticed about the way sales teams do post-mortems.